FraPochetti/visual-llms/README.md

 - Speed: Fast generation (~5-10 seconds)
 - Cost: $0.06 per image (Ultra tier - same price for 1K or 2K!)

-**Nano Banana (Alternative for Creation + Only Option for Editing):**
+**Nano Banana (Default for Editing & Alternative for Creation):**
-- Best for: Creative variations and image editing
+- Best for: Creative variations and everyday edits
 - Strengths: Maintains subject likeness, follows instructions well
-- Use when: You want multimodal capabilities or need to edit images
+- Use when: You want multimodal capabilities or quick edits without extra configuration
 - Speed: Moderate generation

+**Qwen Image Edit Plus (ControlNet & Multi-Image Editing):**
+- Best for: Edits that need structure guidance (edges, depth) or multi-image consistency
+- Strengths: Native ControlNet support, adjustable quality/output format, fast iterations when `go_fast` is enabled
+- Use when: You need to align edits with sketches, depth maps, or keep multiple shots in sync

+**SeedEdit 3.0 (Detail-Preserving Adjustments):**
+- Best for: Lighting tweaks, object removal/addition, outfit changes, and subtle style conversion
+- Strengths: High fidelity to the original photo while applying precise changes
+- Use when: You want to modify specific regions while keeping the base image intact

+**Seedream 4 (High-Resolution Style & Re-Imagining):**
+- Best for: High-res edits, style transfers, or re-imagining concepts up to 4K
+- Strengths: Unified generate/edit workflow, strong prompt adherence, flexible aesthetics
+- Use when: You need upscale edits, cinematic re-styling, or want to iterate toward final production-quality assets

 **Veo 3.1 (Video Generation):**
 - Best for: Cinematic videos with realistic motion and audio